KuhlTime/hsd-ossc-api/README.md

 ## 👨‍⚖️ Disclaimer

-I will not take any responsibility for any malfunctions or consequences that may arrise from using this tool.
+I will not take any responsibility for any malfunctions or consequences that may arise from using this tool.